dis-unige/swisscovery-vu3/js/slsp-alma-viewit-after/bcu-off-campus/README.md

 This is a modified version of the module [eth-fullview-offcampus-warning ](https://gitlab.com/ethlibrary/slsp/customization-eth-view/-/tree/master/js/modules/prm-alma-delivery-after/eth-fullview-offcampus-warning) developed by the ETH Library, and further customized by BCU-Fribourg.

-This module displays a warning message to off-campus and non logged-in users when presenting restricted access results (i.e. that require a subscription):
+This module displays a warning message when presenting restricted access results (i.e. that require a subscription):

 ![Screenshot of the Primo catalogue showing a warning message.](bcu-off-campus.png)